faridmasjedi/fm-prime-js/ReadMe.md

 # Prime Numbers

-Run `npm run fm-prime` and by requiring it, you can work with it.
+Run `npm run fm-primes` and by requiring it, you can work with it.
 The main file is `primeTextWay.js`, but you can require other js files.
 For python one, you can check inside `node_modules` and copy all the files inside `prime-py` into your root file and then you can use them.
 You can create prime files by using this way, but you do not have access to the existing `prime-output` or `prime-output-big` folders.

-Thus, at first you can run `mv ./node_modules/fm-prime/prime-output .` and `mv ./node_modules/fm-prime/prime-output-big .`.
-Even if you want, you can run `mv ./node_modules/fm-prime .` and it will give you all the files. and you can use them.
+Thus, at first you can run `mv ./node_modules/fm-primes/prime-output .` and `mv ./node_modules/fm-primes/prime-output-big .`.
+Even if you want, you can run `mv ./node_modules/fm-primes .` and it will give you all the files. and you can use them.

 The point is: by just requiring it, you do not have access to `prime-output` or `prime-output-big` folder.
 You can create files by your own using